 At New Relic, we believe that programmatically tracked service level indicators (SLIs) are foundational to our site reliability engineering practice.
 When we have programmatic SLIs in place, we lessen the need to manually track performance and incident data.
 We’re able to reduce that manual toil because our DevOps teams define the capabilities and metrics that define their SLI data, which they collect automatically—hence “programmatic.”

 Programmatic SLIs have three key characteristics:

-- Useful—they’re selected based on what a system’s use care about
+- Useful—they’re selected based on what a system’s users care about.

-In this post, I’ll explain how New Relic site reliability engineers (SREs) help their teams develop and create programmatic SLIs.
+In this post, we’ll explain how New Relic site reliability engineers (SREs) help their teams develop and create programmatic SLIs.

-A key part of creating programmatic SLIs is identifying the capability of the system or service for which you’re creating the SLI.
-At New Relic we use the following definitions:
+An important part of creating programmatic SLIs is identifying the capability of the system or service for which you’re creating the SLI.
+At New Relic, we use the following definitions:

 - A system is a group of services and infrastructure components that exposes one or more capabilities to external customers (either end users or other internal teams).

-- A service is a runtime process (or a horizontally scaled tier of processes) that make up a portion of a system.
+- A service is a runtime process (or a horizontally-scaled tier of processes) that makes up a portion of a system.

 - A capability is a particular aspect of functionality exposed by a service to its users, phrased in plain-language terms.